VPN Review: Avira Phantom VPN

 In terms of support, Avira's website only offers a knowledge base containing some FAQs that aren't all that extensive.
 Generally speaking, Avira suffers from the same problem as most larger software developers, namely, that their individual programs have fairly superficial support centers.

-A sub-forum for VPN users is offered, containing, as of the time of writing, around 300 entries that can, like the FAQs be searched through using the text search.
+A sub-forum for VPN users is offered, containing, as of the time of writing, around 300 entries.
+Like the FAQs, these can be full-text searched.

 Telephone and email support is offered.

-Direct support is available either by telephone or support ticket.
+Direct support is available either by telephone or by support ticket.
 Unfortunately, Avira does not offer a live support chat.
 The contact hours for telephone queries are very limited, Monday to Friday, 2-5 PM.
-Other providers staff their phone lines more regularly.
+Other VPNs staff their phone lines more regularly.

 We received an answer to our support ticket query after five days.
 Anyone keen on fast support should look elsewhere.